How Can Advanced Imaging Techniques Aid in the Diagnosis of Sports Hernias?

 Sports hernias, unlike typical hernias, do not create a visible bulge in the abdomen, making them difficult to diagnose clinically.
 They often occur due to overuse or a single traumatic event, affecting the muscles, tendons, and ligaments in the lower abdomen and groin.
 Sports that involve a high degree of twisting and turning at speed, like soccer or hockey, are particularly associated with this injury.

-Sujet a lire : What Strategies Are Effective in Reducing Fear of Re-injury in Athletes Post-ACL Surgery?
+A lire également : What Strategies Are Effective in Reducing Fear of Re-injury in Athletes Post-ACL Surgery?

 The pain associated with sports hernias usually starts gradually and increases with physical activity.
 It can be felt in the lower abdomen, but also often radiates to the adductor muscles in the inner thigh or to the testicles in men.
 Rest can relieve the pain temporarily, but it often returns once the activity is resumed.